Daniel H. H. Ingalls Sr.: Early life and education

 His fellowship was interrupted by the Second World War during which he served as an Army code breaker decoding Japanese radio messages for the Office of Strategic Services (1942–44).

 After the war, Ingalls returned to Harvard as Wales Professor of Sanskrit.
 He was particularly known for his translation and commentary in An Anthology of Sanskrit Court Poetry, which contains some 1,700 Sanskrit verses collected by a Buddhist abbot, Vidyākara, in Bengal around AD 1050.
-Ingalls was a student of the Indian grammarian Shivram Dattatray Joshi, and the teacher of many famous students of Sanskrit, such as Wendy Doniger, Diana Eck, John Stratton Hawley, Jeffrey Moussaieff Masson, Bimal Krishna Matilal, Robert Thurman, Sheldon Pollock, Karl Harrington Potter, Phyllis Granoff, Indira Viswanathan Peterson, David Pingree, and Gary Tubb.
+Ingalls was a student of the Indian grammarian Shivram Dattatray Joshi, and the teacher of many famous students of Sanskrit, such as Wendy Doniger, Diana Eck, Jeffrey Moussaieff Masson, Bimal Krishna Matilal, Robert Thurman, Sheldon Pollock, Karl Harrington Potter, Phyllis Granoff, Indira Viswanathan Peterson, David Pingree, and Gary Tubb.
 He was renowned for the rigor of his introductory Sanskrit course.
 He was the editor of the Harvard Oriental Series from 1950 to 1983.
 He was an elected member of the American Philosophical Society.

 Ingalls was the father of the computer scientist Dan Ingalls and the author Rachel Ingalls.

 He was also chairman of the department of Sanskrit and Indian studies and president of the American Oriental Society.